Artificial Intelligence (AI)—Nothing Artificial About It

 The study of the brain’s Visual Cortex and the Hippocampus have discovered why an experienced project manager often has the capability to predict the future pf his/her project in such a manner to shock others.
 And enable the realization of opportunities and avoidance of risks.
 While few project managers have this heavily experience based skill, the evolution of AI in project management has made it possible for any project manager who is willing to invest the time to understand the potential of artificial intelligence and to develop the confidence in its power can become an extraordinary soothsayer.

 What About Potential?

-In 1993 Lou Gerstner, who was hand-picked to replace Jack Akers and save IBM from a projected $8 billion loss, gathered his IBM executives together and said something like, “This is where this train is going, if you want to jump on, you’re welcome to make the trip.
+In 1993 Lou Gerstner, who was hand-picked to replace Jack Akers and save IBM from a projected $8 billion loss.
+He gathered his IBM executives together and said something like, “This is where this train is going, if you want to jump on, you’re welcome to make the trip.
 If you don’t, there is the door”.
-Something similar can be said about AI to project managers, “If you want to benefit from AI’s power you are welcome.
+Something similar is about AI to project managers, “If you want to benefit from AI’s power you are welcome.
 If you don’t there is a good chance you will be left behind!